mourabraz/weather-app/README.md

 ```

 > this can take a while for the first time (3-5 minutes)
+> docker compose will serve the aplication on port 3000 in development mode and the compodoc on port 8080 (documentation)

 ## Use it

-Open in your browser the follow link:
+Open in your browser with the follow link:
 [http://localhost:3000](http://localhost:3000)

 ## To use the Documentation